The reviewer has been compensated in the form of a Best Buy Gift Card and/or received the product/service at a reduced price or for free

 - Iron clothes on cheaper clothing first, we try (without burning themselves, the house, or their clothes) as needed.
 (Supervision required)

 As teens, we knew to do pretty much most everything since we are from a large family.
 You were motivated and wanted to be grown up and be with the others.Today, teens are motivated as they are thinking of going off to College.
 This is the time to prepare them for independence.
+Sooner or later, they’ll be looking to find an industrial laundry service to assist them in getting their work-wear professionally cleaned.
+This will eventually save them a lot of time in the long run.
+But for now, it is important for teens to understand the basics, which can help them out later on in life.
 It is not an easy time but they will be happy for the time of preparation.
 They will appreciate the time you dedicated when they are away.

 - Suggestions as where to take dry clean only items.